We may get commissions for purchases made through links in this post.

 Cat collars are more than just ornamental.
 With the right ID tag, or even with your phone number embroidered into the collar, they can be a real-life saver should your cat ever get lost.
 They also make it easier for people to identify your cat as a lost cat, rather than a feral.
 It could mean the difference between straying further away and being returned home safely.
 The aesthetic aspects are welcome as well, as many of us find the image of a collared cat quite endearing.

-While doing my research for this article, I checked what cat collars related terms do people search for on the internet.
+While doing research for this article, we checked what cat collars-related terms do people search for on the internet.
 If we ignore “cat shock collar” which unfortunately came up first, the top results all dealt with feline fashion, including phrases such as “rhinestone cat collar”, “Louis Vuitton cat collar”, “leather cat collar”, “embroidered cat collars” and similar items.
 The word safety didn’t show up until the twelfth result.

 Yet, when shopping for a cat collar, safety should be your first consideration.
 Cats love climbing up furniture and crawling through narrow passages.
 Cats that are allowed outdoors can put themselves at even greater risk because you can never cat-proof your entire neighborhood to make sure your cat stays out of trouble.
 Think about this likely scenario: Your cat climbs on a shelf with some pegs under it, slips while jumping off it and its collar gets caught in a peg.
 It is up to you to make sure Kitty is wearing a safe cat collar to save her from hanging.